farvardin/kalimba.sh/README.md

 ![](kalimba.jpg)

 With kalimba.sh, you can convert and display [ABC](https://abcnotation.com/) or MIDI files to kalimba tab in ascii, and easily copy them to a website and for any use.
+Some "traditional" kalimba notations with numbers, like those on kalimbatabs.net are also supported.